 Jennifer has specialist expertise in international trade and diplomacy, having served as a Diplomat and Trade Commissioner in South East Asia.
 Jennifer was First Secretary at the Australian Embassy in Jakarta before taking up senior roles in WA as State Director of the Department of Foreign Affairs and Trade and State Manager of the Australian Investment and Trade Commission (Austrade).
 She has also worked as a lawyer and business consultant in Indonesia and is proficient in both Indonesian and Thai languages.

 With this background, Jennifer has worked actively to support trade and economic development outcomes at the commonwealth, state and local government level.
 She undertook her tertiary studies in Law and Indonesian studies at the University of Melbourne.

 Paula Brennan ACEcD (VIC)

-With prior experience in corporate policy developmnt, project and event management, Paula developed the most recent Local Economic & Employment Development Strategy for the City of Greater Dandenong.
+23 years Local Government experience including roles in Risk and Facility management before a move to Economic Development in 2002.
+With prior experience in corporate policy development, project and event management, Paula developed the most recent Local Economic & Employment Development Strategy for the City of Greater Dandenong.
 This was closely aligned with her previous project, “Economic Resilience for Greater Dandenong”, undertaken in collaboration with the Centre for Local Economic Strategies in Manchester.

 Paula has previously been a representative on the Victorian State Practitioner Network of EDA, and looks forward to further representing the sector through her position on the National Board.